SurrealDB Docs Logo

 Reserved variable names

 SurrealDB automatically predefines certain variables depending on the type of operation being performed.
 For example, $this and $parent are automatically predefined for subqueries so that the fields of one can be compared to another if necessary.
-Other predefined variables like $session give access to parts of the current database configuration.
-You should not declare new parameters of your own using the same names as the predefined variables below.
+In addition, the predefined variables $access, $auth, $token, and $session are protected variables used to give access to parts of the current database configuration and can never be overwritten.

 $before, $after